AgroDan/agrohacksstuff-content/_posts/2023-06-05-sqlmap-all-the-things.md

     app.run(host="127.0.0.1")
 ```
 {% endraw %}
-Note the use of the double curl-braces, this is to escape the literal curly braces and add the python format-string variable.
+Note the use of the double curly-braces, this is to escape the literal curly braces and add the python format-string variable.

 Now if I execute this code, I can test it with: